malmostad/shared_assets/README.md

 Install [Bower](http://bower.io/) if it’s not already on your development system.

-Run:
+To add the shared assets to your project, run:

     bower install malmostad/shared_assets

-Add the files to your git repository.
+Add the files to your own git repository.

 To update the shared asset files, run:

     bower update

-## Use the files
-Add `external_malmo.scss` to the top of your own main Sass file:

-    @import 'malmo_external';

-Or if `external_malmo.scss` is not in your Sass load path, point to it with a relative path, e.g.:

-    @import '../vendor/malmo_shared_assets/malmo_external';

 ### Change the default bower directory
 The default directory for Bower modules is `bower_components` in your project root.
 If you want to use a custom install directory, e.g. `vendor`, add a `.bowerrc` file to your project’s root: